POSTED: 27 Jul 2023

 • Improved skin barrier function: they help to improve the skin’s barrier function, which can protect the skin from damage caused by the environment.

-When choosing your skincare product, look for one that contains a variety of ceramides.
-This will help ensure that your skin is getting the full benefits of the different types of ceramides.
-There are several types of ceramides found in skincare products.
-The most common ones include Ceramide NP, Ceramide AP, Ceramide EOP, Phytosphingosine and Sphingosine.
-These different types of ceramides have slight variations in their molecular structure, which affects their function and absorption rate in the skin.
-Furthermore, both phytosphingosine and sphingosine are precursors.
-This means that they help the skin to produce its own ceramides.
+When deciding on a product, look for one that contains a variety of ceramides.
+This will help ensure that your skin gets the full benefits of the different types.
+The most common ones you’ll see in skincare products include Ceramide NP, Ceramide AP, Ceramide EOP, Phytosphingosine and Sphingosine.
+These have slight differences in their molecular structure, which affects their function and absorption rate in the skin.
+Both phytosphingosine and sphingosine are precursors, which means they help the skin to produce its own ceramides.
+Here are some of the most common types you can find in skincare products:

 • Ceramide AP helps to maintain the skin’s barrier and protect it from damage.